 At Auckland Live we believe that the arts are for everyone, and we work hard to open up the world of theatre and live entertainment to as many people as possible.

 Accessibility is at the heart of this work.
-As part of it, we have made sure our venues are accessible and offer a range of accessible performances for all theatre lovers.
+As part of it, we are making sure our venues are accessible and offer a range of accessible performances for all live arts and entertainment lovers.

 Wheelchair seats at our venues

-We have seats at each venue which are specially designed to be accessible for people coming to our shows in wheelchairs.
-Please visit our venue pages for information about where these seats are.
-To book them, please contact Ticketmaster and make sure to request these seats specifically.
+We have seats at all our venues which are specially designed to be accessible for wheelchair users.
+Please visit our venue pages for information about where these seats are located.
+To reserve them, please contact Ticketmaster (call 09 970 9711, please note this is not a general sales line) and be sure to request these seats specifically.

-All Auckland Live venues can be accessed by wheelchairs and have lifts and ramps to assist those who have difficulty climbing stairs.
+All Auckland Live venues can be accessed by wheelchairs and have elevators and ramps for those who have difficulty accessing stairs.

-Companion seats are available for those booking wheelchair spaces.
+Companion seats are available for those accompanying wheelchair space users.

-We have two wheelchairs available at each venue for you to use if you or someone you’re coming with has mobility problems.
-You can book one of these by telephoning Ticketmaster on 09 970 9700 or 0800 111 999.
+We have two wheelchairs available at each venue for you to use if you or someone you’re coming with has mobility needs.
+You can book one of these by calling Ticketmaster at 0800 111 999.

-There are drop-off points located near all our venues for patrons who require step-free access, or those who are unable to walk long distances.
+There are drop-off points located in close proximity to all our venues for those who require step-free access, or who are unable to walk long distances.
 These drop-off points are not carparks, but places where cars can stop temporarily to let someone out.

 Outside Aotea Centre Stage Door, next to the Herald Theatre main entrance.